-- Describe fundamental physical and biological concepts and cycles of aquatic and terrestrial ecosystems, and the use of specific indicators in monitoring changes in larger systems. - · Apply and adapt environmental monitoring technical and field skills for a variety of resource management purposes. - Recognize and honour multiple ways of knowing and understand one's role as a community knowledge holder in the area of environmental monitoring. - Know and apply safety practices, values, and procedures to all aspects of camp and field work. - Model professional, safe, and ethical behavior in all areas of practice to be successful in entry-level environmental monitoring positions. - Identify, respect, and interpret relevant statutes, laws, and regulations that relate to the environmental monitoring field.
+- Describe fundamental physical and biological concepts and cycles of aquatic and terrestrial ecosystems, and the use of specific indicators in monitoring changes in larger systems. - Apply and adapt environmental monitoring technical and field skills for a variety of resource management purposes.

+- Recognize and honour multiple ways of knowing and understand one's role as a community knowledge holder in the area of environmental monitoring. - Know and apply safety practices, values, and procedures to all aspects of camp and field work. - Model professional, safe, and ethical behavior in all areas of practice to be successful in entry-level environmental monitoring positions. - Identify, respect, and interpret relevant statutes, laws, and regulations that relate to the environmental monitoring field.

-English 10 AND Math 10 (Applications, Principles, Foundations & Pre-Calculus or Apprenticeship & Workplace); OR Mature Student Status with acceptable scores on the College Placement Assessment or GED.
+English 10 AND Math 10 (Applications, Principles, Foundations & Pre-Calculus or Apprenticeship & Workplace).